 You can also use a bandana.
 It’s a must-have items that hikers adore.
 They have multiple uses, being utilized as face masks, napkins, headbands, and so on.

 Trail shoes are great if you plan a short day hike that does not involve a heavy pack and/or technical terrain.
 If you plan a longer hike, carry heavy loads or plan to hike a tougher and more technical terrain, consider wearing hiking boots for better support.
 Your shoes must have quality ankle support, and of course, be of the correct size.
 I have mentioned the helpful wool socks earlier, your footwear needs to have some gap around the feet, a room for your socks.
+Shoes and socks are a significant part of any camping checklist.

 Maps, compasses, GPS devices – everything falls under the category of navigation.
 There are no street signs on your trails, you should be capable of knowing your route and direction.
 Apart from telling you where you are or how far you still have to go to reach your destination, a map, compass or GPS can assist you in finding water, campsites, and even an emergency exit route if necessary.